 Here, in SDINET you will find a text file which will show you all the steps to move ahead.
-It contains unix wildcard attacks.
+It contains Unix wildcard attacks.

 Some further digging revealed that crontab was running a backup script as root, which used tar to compress the contents of /var/www/html.
 One of the attacks mentioned in the text document covered tar.
 The commands we used are:

-nc -lvp 443
+nc -lvp 8888

-Next we ran the following commands:
+Next, we ran the following commands inside the meterpreter session:

 The above commands help the tar command to run the file, shell.sh after the first file is archived.
-Since the backup.sh script is running as root, this has the effect of spawning a netcat shell and sending it to the attack platform on port 443.
+Since the backup.sh script is running as root, this has the effect of spawning a netcat shell and sending it to the attack platform on port 8888.